 - Fail to demonstrate competence with respect to any single learning objective can expect a failing grade of D or F.

 In a competency-based program, a course grade of “C+” is below the threshold for graduate work.
-Students who receive a C+ grade or below have not demonstrated competency in at least one critical area and are at risk for incurring a GPA below 3.0.
+Candidates who receive a C+ grade or below have not demonstrated competency in at least one critical area and are at risk for incurring a GPA below 3.0.
 Thus, students receiving a less than or equal to C+ grade will be referred to the Student Evaluation and Review Committee (SERC) and expected to develop a remediation plan and demonstrate competency in a way that is approved by the program director (or equivalent).
-Course remediation does not result in a change of the original grade earned unless the student successfully repeats the course as part of the remediation plan.
+Course remediation does not result in a change of the original grade earned unless the candidate successfully repeats the course as part of the remediation plan.

-Students placed on Academic Warning or Academic Probation will return to good academic standing upon remediation of the problem for which they were placed on Academic Warning or Academic Probation.
+Candidates placed on Academic Warning or Academic Probation will return to good academic standing upon remediation of the problem for which they were placed on Academic Warning or Academic Probation.
 That might mean receiving all A and B grades the following semester, bringing the GPA up to 3.0 or better, and/or meeting criteria set forth by the Program Director.

 In addition to grades, faculty have the option of completing a rating form and a narrative of strengths and weaknesses and to indicate whether there is Some Concern or Serious Concern about the student.